-Pay scales/grades in localities (i.e. local authority areas) continue to be adhered to by the Trust, to ensure that our academies remain competitive employers locally when advertising jobs.
-This does generate some disparity in pay from one locality to another, though this is marginal and is due to the different structured pay scales/grades set by local authorities within the National Joint Council Single Status scheme.
+Pay scales/grades in localities (i.e. local authority areas) continue to be adhered to by the Trust, to ensure that our academies remain competitive employers locally.
+This does generate some difference in pay grades from one locality to another, though this is marginal and is due to the different structured pay scales/grades set by local authorities within the National Joint Council Single Status scheme.